Pressured for profit, oil majors bet big on shale technology

 Now, oil majors that were slow to seize on shale are seeking further efficiencies by adapting technologies for highly automated offshore operations to shale and pursuing advances in digitalization that have reshaped industries from auto manufacturing to retail.

 If they are successful, the U.S. oil industry’s ability to bring more wells to production at lower cost could amp up future output and company profits.
-The firms could also frustrate the ongoing effort by The Organization of Petroleum Exporting Countries (OPEC) effort to drain a global oil glut.
+The firms could also frustrate the ongoing effort by the Organization of the Petroleum Exporting Countries (OPEC) to drain a global oil glut.

 “We’re bringing science into the art of drilling wells,” Portillo said.